ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 jnz is commonly used to explicitly test for something not being equal to zero whereas jne is commonly found after a cmp instruction.
 ```

-I'll be honest here. i always get confused by JNZ. it jump if ZF = 0.
+I'll be honest here.
+I always get confused by JNZ. it jump if ZF = 0.
 But if you think of it as being "JNE" it's much easier.

 Anyway : ```if(argc != 2) { goto loc_401813; }```